VernonGrant/gnu-c-language-manual/markdown/Bit-Field-Packing.md

 You can force the following bit field to advance to the following aligned memory object with `type : 0;`.

-Both of these constructs can syntactically share `type`{.variable} with ordinary bit fields.
+Both of these constructs can syntactically share `type` with ordinary bit fields.
 This example illustrates both:

 ``` C